One Health

 Why a student should study this discipline at Westminster College?

-Westminster College is one of only two Institutions to offer a Bachelor’s degree in Missouri.
+Westminster College is the only Institution to offer a Bachelor’s degree in One Health in Missouri.
 The concept of One Health is almost two hundred years old and well known to scientists and health practitioners, but has remained, until recently, unknown to the general public.
 In the last year, government agencies, scientists, and the public have used One Health to increase cooperation, broaden perspectives, and better understand the animal origin and subsequent human spread of COVID-19.
 One Health studies the intersection of human health, animal health, and ecosystem health.
 This discipline by design breaks down the traditional silos of academic study and approaches health from an interdisciplinary perspective.
 Now more than ever, it is important to approach complex issues with cooperative understanding and strategies.

 A One Health degree, prepares students for numerous future careers.
 Some students may choose to pursue professional school in the veterinary sciences, for example at the University of Missouri, whereas others could pursue a Master’s in Public Health for example at Saint Louis University.
 Below are some external websites that may be of interest to learn more about One Health: